oZep/TLS-1/README.md

 ### Asset Delcaration
-Space Assets - From the Universal 3D sample located within the Unity Hub when creating a new Unity project
+Space Assets - From the Universal 3D sample located within the Unity Hub when creating a new Unity project Parts of the code was writen by AI
+Sprites drawn by Alex